 Whether you are a pro or an enthusiast – knowing which shoes to wear when and why can be very confusing!
 As we welcome the warmer weather, we also usher in the running event season.
 And there’s never been a better time to decode the mystery that is – the lightweight running shoe

-We spoke to Ash, our Camberwell store manager and keen runner, for his best lightweight and race shoe tips!
+We spoke to Damien, our Prahran store manager and keen runner, for his best lightweight and race shoe tips!

 Why would I need specific lightweight shoes?

 Lightweight shoes are great to have in your rotation not just for race day, but also for more specific speed sessions.
 They provide a lighter and more responsive feel which is great for when you’re trying to hit your next PB!

 At what point in my training before a marathon/ long distance event should I start wearing them to train?

 As soon as you get them.
 It’s great to wear them in before any major event, but wearing them in your training first can also provide more benefits.
 You will get used to the feel of the shoe, which is important to experience before a big race, and it will mix up the input signals through your muscles and help to develop strength in your feet and legs, reducing your risk of injury in the process.